jcubic/lips/docs/docs/intro.md

 </script>
 ```

-`xcb` file is simple binary format that LIPS uses to speed up parsing the the code.
+`xcb` file is a simple binary format that LIPS uses to speed up parsing the code.
 You can also use
-`.scm` file or `.min.scm` file that may be little bit bigger.
+`.scm` file or `.min.scm` file that may be a little bit bigger.

 :::info